-As previously disclosed in the Form 10-K, on September 26, 2012, we filed a lawsuit against Israeli-based Top Image Systems Ltd. and TIS America Inc. (collectively, "TISA") in the U.S. District Court for the District of Delaware, alleging that TISA infringes five of our patents relating to image capture on mobile devices.
+As previously disclosed in the Form 10-K, on September 26, 2012, we filed a lawsuit against TISA in the U.S. District Court for the District of Delaware, alleging that TISA infringes five of our patents relating to image capture on mobile devices.
 We are seeking damages against TISA and injunctive relief to prevent them from selling its mobile imaging products.